eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/web-dev.md

 	- Knowledge of NoSQL or document-oriented databases is a plus
 	- BS EE or CS degree, or equivalent training or work experience
 	- 8+ years related experience (or Masters and 6 + years related experience or PhD and 3+ years experience)
++ Knowledge of web frameworks (like Sinatra/Rails), testing frameworks (like Rspec/Minitest) and Javascript.
+Experience with Ruby, MySQL and Apache Solr is a plus.
++ Knowledge of a majority of the following: Elixir, Erlang, Ruby, JavaScript, PHP, Postgresql, MySQL, Apache Solr, Elasticsearch.
 + skill set:
 	- Staff Engineer, Web Platforms
 	- We are looking for a staff level engineer with deep experience in the web ecosystem.
 You’ll contribute to a vital team in an organization that values empathy, collaboration, transparency, diversity, and learning.
 You will report to Soraya Dib and work cross-functionally with engineers, designers, and product managers.